duygu-b/jspsych-free-sort-customized/README.md

 - Added support for fixed `x` and `y` coordinates for each item
 - Removed the default random placement behavior
 - Optionally includes boundary constraints if needed
+- Ensured the dragged item always appears on top by re-appending it to the DOM (`this.parentNode.appendChild(this)`) during drag events.

 ## Tested With